-- "associated person" means a person who is able, directly or indirectly, to exert a substantial degree of influence over the activities of another person (and vice versa), and is further defined by the NZX Listing Rules. - "indirect relationship" includes relationships as supplier, partner, customer, shareholder, or an officer of an organisation that has a relationship with Spark New Zealand. - "material" is to be considered having regard to the materiality to Spark New Zealand, the Director and the person or organisation with which the Director is related (eg. the customer, supplier or adviser). - "relationship" is to be interpreted broadly and includes interests, positions, associations, and indirect relationships and direct relationships such as employment and other contractual relationships. - "substantial product holder" is a person who has a relevant interest in 5% or more of a class of quoted voting products of the Company.
+- "associated person" means a person who is able, directly or indirectly, to exert a substantial degree of influence over the activities of another person (and vice versa), and is further defined by the NZX Listing Rules. - "indirect relationship" includes relationships as supplier, partner, customer, shareholder, or an officer of an organisation that has a relationship with Spark New Zealand. - "material" is to be considered having regard to the materiality to Spark New Zealand, the Director and the person or organisation with which the Director is related (e.g. the customer, supplier or adviser). - "relationship" is to be interpreted broadly and includes interests, positions, associations, and indirect relationships and direct relationships such as employment and other contractual relationships. - "close family ties or personal relationships" includes, but is not limited to, immediate family members, current business partners, and those persons who a Director has an extensive or ongoing business arrangement (e.g. provision of consultancy services). - "substantial product holder" is a person who has a relevant interest in 5% or more of a class of quoted voting products of the Company.